 Neo-noir is a relatively recent wave of cinema that brought the success and popularity of the film noir genre back into the spotlight through great movies.
 The 1970s saw an uptick in neo-noir projects, and the decade has come to define the inception of neo-noir.
 However, these films couldn’t exist without the original works of the noir genre and the actors that helped to create the archetypes seen frequently onscreen.
 The best film noir movies of all time were primarily produced between the 1940s and 1960s, so many actors of the Hollywood Golden Age starred in these crime thrillers.

-- Ayaka A Story of Bonds and Wounds Season 1 Episode 9 Release Date and Time, Countdown, When Is It Coming Out?
+- Tenpuru No One Can Live On Loneliness Season 1 Episode 5 Release Date and Time, Countdown, When is it Coming Out?

 While there are still dark shadows, detectives, and horrible crimes, there’s much more to the neo-noir genre.
 There are many underrated neo-noir movies from the 1980s, as the 1970s and ’80s were the peak of the revival of film noir.
 It’s hard to know where to begin when unpacking the neo-noir genre, as it’s been going strong since its inception in the ’70s, but many of the classics are a good place to start (via BFI).
 Most of the films from this period have been highly influential in the trajectory of crime films and feature outstanding actors and filmmakers.